SparkPoint Fuel Trading 0.6% Lower This Week (SFUEL)

 - Baby Doge Coin (BabyDoge) traded 1.5% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-SparkPoint Fuel is a coin.
-It was first traded on December 20th, 2020.
+SparkPoint Fuel (SFUEL) is a coin.
+Its launch date was December 20th, 2020.
 SparkPoint Fuel’s total supply is 150,000,000 coins.
 The Reddit community for SparkPoint Fuel is https://reddit.com/r/sparkpoint.
-The official website for SparkPoint Fuel is srk.finance.
+SparkPoint Fuel’s official website is srk.finance.
 SparkPoint Fuel’s official Twitter account is @SparkDeFi and its Facebook page is accessible here.

 Buying and Selling SparkPoint Fuel

-It is usually not possible to buy alternative cryptocurrencies such as SparkPoint Fuel directly using U.S. dollars.
-Investors seeking to trade SparkPoint Fuel should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+It is usually not presently possible to buy alternative cryptocurrencies such as SparkPoint Fuel directly using U.S. dollars.
+Investors seeking to acquire SparkPoint Fuel should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy SparkPoint Fuel using one of the exchanges listed above.

 Receive News & Updates for SparkPoint Fuel Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SparkPoint Fuel and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.